Learn About Appendicitis

 What is the definition of Appendicitis?

 Appendicitis is a condition in which your appendix gets inflamed.
-The appendix is a small pouch attached to the large intestine.
+The appendix is a small pouch attached to the end of the large intestine.

 What are the causes of Appendicitis?

-Appendicitis is a very common cause of emergency surgery.
+Appendicitis is a very common reason for emergency surgery.
 The problem most often occurs when the appendix becomes blocked by feces, a foreign object, a tumor or a parasite in rare cases.

 What are the symptoms of Appendicitis?